STFleming/EmSys_Lab1/README.md

 1. Make your dotDevice say something.
 Text must appear smoothly and not jitter.
 2. Make your dotDevice do a dance.
 3. Make your dotDevice change colour periodically.
-4. Keep your code in your logbook in section (src/dotDevice/task1)
 5. Document your routine and challenges you found while developing it

 If you are on __EmSysLocal__ you may have noticed that you dotDevice is not always very responsive due to the amount of WiFi traffic on the network.
 Similarily, for the __EmSysExternal__ folks the high variation in latencies when sending you commands to a server in Ohio America might be causing its behaviour to be irratic.
 Luckily the dotDevice is programmable and contains some onboard command memory.

 1. Think about how you can use the onboard command memory of your dotDevice to improve it's performance, document your thoughts in your logbook.
-2. Use the programmable memory of your dotDevice to program it to do the routine (or something similar) to the previous one keep, put your source code in (src/dotDevice/task2) of your logbook.
+2. Use the programmable memory of your dotDevice to program it to do the routine (or something similar) to the previous one keep.